Daniel Robbins (computer programmer)

-Daniel Robbins is a computer programmer and consultant best known as the founder and former chief architect of the Gentoo Linux project.
+Daniel Robbins is a computer programmer who founded the Gentoo Linux project and was its former chief architect.
 In 2008, he launched the Funtoo project, a free Linux distribution based on Gentoo, and he became the project's lead developer and organizer.
 He works in Albuquerque, New Mexico at Zenoss, and as president for Funtoo Technologies.

 Biography

 Formation of Gentoo Linux distribution

 During his time as a system administrator at the University of New Mexico in Albuquerque, Robbins formed his own distribution Enoch Linux, which was later renamed Gentoo Linux in 2002.

-However, like many other free software projects, Gentoo struggled to create a business model which would support its key developers.
-Robbins resigned as Chief Architect on 26 April 2004, citing considerable personal debt, and a desire to spend more time with his family, formed the Gentoo Foundation and transferred all Gentoo intellectual property to it, so that Gentoo is now run as a full community-based model.
-He did rejoin the project for a short time from August 2006, becoming a developer again in February 2007 and joining the amd64 team but resigned in early March 2007.
+Gentoo struggled to create a business model that would support its key developers, like many other free software projects at the time.
+Robbins resigned as Chief Architect in April 2004.
+He formed the Gentoo Foundation and transferred all Gentoo intellectual property to it, so that Gentoo would be run as a full community-based model.
+He rejoined the project for a short time from August 2006, becoming a developer again in February 2007 and joining the amd64 team but resigned in early March 2007.

-There have been several high-profile criticisms of the way Gentoo has run since Robbins left, such as: "...since the resignation of Gentoo's founder and benevolent dictator from the project in 2004, the newly established Gentoo Foundation has been battling with lack of clear directions and frequent developer conflicts...", but in mid-July 2007 it emerged that Robbins was still technically the legal president of the Gentoo Foundation:
+There have been several high-profile criticisms of the way Gentoo has run since Robbins left, such as: "...since the resignation of Gentoo's founder and benevolent dictator from the project in 2004, the newly established Gentoo Foundation has been battling with lack of clear directions and frequent developer conflicts...".

+In mid-July 2007, it emerged that Robbins was still technically the legal president of the Gentoo Foundation.